 Looking for a job?
 Look at who you know

-The adage ‘it’s not what you know, it’s who you know’ has never been more true in the search for a job.
+The adage ‘it’s not what you know, it’s who you know’ has never been truer in the search for a job.
 I’m not talking about nepotism and unfair advantage; I’m talking about contacts, networking and referrals.
+Are you looking for a job?
+Look at who you know.

 In 2016, hiring expert and LinkedIn regular Lou Adler quoted survey data showing that 85% of jobs were filled by networking and that networking to secure a role beats applying directly by a ratio of 3:1.
 There is additional research that the #1 way people find a new job is through networking and referrals.
-So, it seems you are more likely to get a job through someone you know than applying cold or battling through opaque online algorithms.
+And this data still holds true in 2025, even in a world where bots, not people, seem to be increasingly in charge of job applications.

 Add in the increasing use of ATS (applicant tracking software), keyword match driven assessment that many companies now use to scan and ‘read’ CVs, and there’s an even greater argument for getting your CV in front of an actual person – and a person who has some decision-making power or at least influence.

-With online applications you are playing a numbers game.
+With online applications, you are playing a numbers game.
 If 500 people apply, how many will get a strong keyword match and make it through the first sift…100?
 50?
 Let’s say 50.
 Out of those, less than half will make a more detailed sift and perhaps up to ten (but more likely five to eight) will have a first-round chat with a recruiter.
-Of those maybe three or four will invited for interview.
+Of those, maybe three or four will be invited for an interview.

 And then imagine how welcome a message like this would be: